Arhatking/CAST/README.md

 ## Reference

-Please cite the papers if you use our code in this repo.
+Please cite the papers if you use our codes in this repo.

 ```
 @inproceedings{li2018rosc,